LLNL/shroud/docs/reference.rst

     May be blank for namespaces to avoid adding the name to *C_name_scope*.

+C_name_assign
+    Name of method that controls assignment of shadow types.
+    Used to help with reference counting.

 C_name_scope
     Underscore delimited name of namespace, class, enumeration.
     Used to 'flatten' nested C++ names into global C identifiers.